QuentinRa/intellij-ocaml-plugin/README-dev.md

 * [x] Support annotations comments in-between
 * [ ] Use the element on the cursor
   * [ ] Ex: hover an module name => module documentation
+* [x] Allow one blank line with orphan doc comment below the element to accommodate "Format.fprintf".

 Additionally, it would be good if we can generate the documentation.